mipmip/OnOffSwitchControl/README.md

 ## About

-This is a fork of the original PRHOnOffButton project by Peter Hosey (boredzo).
-That project was awesome, but I wanted to make the switches more iOS-like, with different colors for the on/off states, as well as labels for each state.
+This is a fork of OnOffSwitchControl by Dain Kaplan (dainkaplan) which itself is a fork of the original PRHOnOffButton project by Peter Hosey (boredzo).
+If you want IOS like switches in your OSX Cocoa App you'll not have a lot a choice.
+These guys have done great work, and I only made it work with ARC and removed the Carbon dependancy.

 ## Future plans